Ignacy Jan Paderewski: Pianist, composer and supporter of new composers

 Paderewski kept up a furious pace of touring and composition, including many of his own piano works in his concerts.
 He also wrote an opera, Manru, which had its official premiere in Lviv in 1901.
 A "lyric drama", Manru is an ambitious work that was formally inspired by Wagner's music dramas.
 It lacks an overture and closed-form arias, but uses Wagner's device of leitmotifs to represent characters and ideas.
 The story centres on a doomed love triangle, social inequality, and racial prejudice (Manru is a Gypsy), and is set in the Tatra Mountains.
 It is still the only opera by a Polish composer that the Metropolitan Opera has performed in its 135-year history.
 In addition to the Met, a private royal viewing of Manru was staged in Dresden, and it was staged in Prague, Cologne, Zürich, Warsaw, Philadelphia, Boston, Chicago, Pittsburgh and Baltimore, Moscow, and Kiev.

 In 1904, Paderewski, accompanied by his second wife, entourage, parrot, and Érard piano, gave concerts in Australia and New Zealand, in collaboration with Polish-French composer Henri Kowalski.
 Paderewski toured tirelessly around the world and was the first to give a solo performance at the new 3,000-seat Carnegie Hall.
-In 1909 came the premiere of his Symphony in B minor "Polonia", a massive work lasting 75 minutes.
+In 1909 came the premiere of his Symphony in B minor "Polonia", a massive work lasting 75 minutes, which would be later transcribed for organ by the Polish organist Jerzy Dziubiński.
 Paderewski's compositions were quite popular in his lifetime and, for a time, entered the orchestral repertoire, particularly his Fantaisie polonaise sur des thèmes originaux (Polish Fantasy on Original Themes) for piano and orchestra, Piano Concerto in A minor, and Polonia symphony.
 His piano miniatures became especially popular, and the Minuet in G major, Op.
 14 No. 1, written in the style of Mozart, became one of the most recognized piano tunes of all time.
 Despite his relentless touring schedule and his political and charitable engagements, Paderewski left a legacy of over 70 orchestral, instrumental, and vocal works.

 All of his works evoke a romantic image of Poland.
 They incorporate references to Polish dances, such as the polonaise, krakowiak, and mazurka, and highlander music (Tatra album [Album tatrzańskie], op.
 12, Polish Dances [Tańce polskie], op.
 5).
 Paderewski's love of his country is reflected in the titles of his compositions, including Polish Fantasy [Fantazja polska], op.
 19 and Symphony in B minor "Polonia", which includes a quote from Dąbrowski's Mazurka [Mazurek Dąbrowskiego]), themes (Manru), and musical settings of quotes from Polish poets (e.g., Asnyk and Mickiewicz).